Upload SourceMap during project build process¶

 }

-In production environments, for security reasons, we usually do not retain SourceMap files.
-These files allow developers to map minified or compiled code back to the original source code, but if exposed, they may reveal the internal logic of the application, increasing security risks.
+In production environments, SourceMap files are typically not retained for security reasons.
+These files allow developers to map minified or compiled code back to the original source code, but if made public, they could expose the application's internal logic, increasing security risks.

-To safely handle SourceMaps, you can enable the deleteAfterUpload: true option when configuring the SourceMapUploadWebpackPlugin.
-This ensures that once the SourceMaps are uploaded to the server, they are immediately deleted from the local file system, preventing them from being left in the production environment.
+To handle SourceMaps safely, you can enable the deleteAfterUpload: true option when configuring the SourceMapUploadWebpackPlugin.
+This ensures that once SourceMaps are uploaded to the server, they are immediately deleted from the local file system, preventing them from being left behind in the production environment.

 Additionally, by setting Webpack's devtool to "hidden-source-map", you can generate SourceMaps without including any references to them in the JavaScript files.
 This prevents browsers from attempting to download and view the source code.

-Through these measures, you can maintain the convenience of application debugging while effectively protecting the security of the source code.
+Through these measures, you can effectively protect the security of the source code while maintaining the convenience of application debugging.

 const { SourceMapUploadWebpackPlugin } = require('@cloudcare/webpack-plugin')